-3.3 CONDITIONS OF MERGER.
-The respective obligations of the Constituent Corporations to effect the transactions contemplated hereby is subject to satisfaction of the following conditions (any or all of which may be waived by either of the Constituent Corporations in its sole discretion to the extent permitted by law):

-(a) The Merger shall have been approved by the shareholders of BioSante Wyoming in accordance with the Wyoming Business Corporation Act;

-(b) BioSante Wyoming as sole shareholder of BioSante Delaware shall have approved the Merger in accordance with the Delaware General Corporation Law; and

-(c) Any and all consents, permits, authorizations, approvals and orders deemed in the sole discretion of BioSante Wyoming to be material to consummation of the Merger shall have been obtained.

-3.4 ABANDONMENT OR DEFERRAL.
-At any time before the date of filing, this Merger Agreement may be terminated and the Merger may be abandoned by the Board of Directors of either or both of the Constituent Corporations notwithstanding the approval of this Merger Agreement by the shareholders of BioSante Wyoming, or the consummation of the Merger may be deferred for a reasonable period of time if, in the opinion of the Boards of Directors of the Constituent Corporations, such action would be in the best interest of such Corporations.
-This Merger Agreement may be terminated at any time by the Board of Directors of BioSante Wyoming in the event that the number of shares as to which shareholders have properly exercised their rights under Article 13, Subarticle B of the Wyoming Business Corporation Act is such that it is impracticable, in the sole judgment and discretion of such Board of Directors, to proceed with the consummation of the Merger.
-In the event of termination of this Merger Agreement, this Merger Agreement shall become void and of no effect and there shall be no liability on the part of either Constituent Corporation or its Board of Directors or shareholders with respect thereto, except that BioSante Wyoming shall pay all expenses of the Constituent Corporations incurred in connection with the Merger.

-3.5 COUNTERPARTS.
-In order to facilitate the filing and recording of this Merger Agreement, the same may be executed in any number of counterparts, each of which shall be deemed to be an original.
+- 3.3 CONDITIONS OF MERGER.
+The respective obligations of the Constituent Corporations to effect the transactions contemplated hereby is subject to satisfaction of the following conditions (any or all of which may be waived by either of the Constituent Corporations in its sole discretion to the extent permitted by law): - (a) This Plan of Merger shall have been approved by the shareholders of BioSante Wyoming in accordance with the Wyoming Business Corporation Act; - (b) BioSante Wyoming as sole shareholder of BioSante Delaware shall have approved this Plan of Merger in accordance with the Delaware General Corporation Law; and - (c) Any and all consents, permits, authorizations, approvals and orders deemed in the sole discretion of BioSante Wyoming to be material to consummation of the Merger shall have been obtained. - 3.4 ABANDONMENT OR DEFERRAL.
+At any time before the date of filing, this Plan of Merger may be terminated and the Merger may be abandoned by the Board of Directors of either or both of the Constituent Corporations notwithstanding the approval of this Plan of Merger by the shareholders of BioSante Wyoming, or the consummation of the Merger may be deferred for a reasonable period of time if, in the opinion of the Boards of Directors of the Constituent Corporations, such action would be in the best interest of such Corporations.
+This Plan of Merger may be terminated at any time by the Board of Directors of BioSante Wyoming in the event that the number of shares as to which shareholders have properly exercised their rights under Article 13, of the Wyoming Business Corporation Act is such that it is impracticable, in the sole judgment and discretion of such Board of Directors, to proceed with the consummation of the Merger.
+In the event of termination of this Plan of Merger, this Plan of Merger shall become void and of no effect and there shall be no liability on the part of either Constituent Corporation or its Board of Directors or shareholders with respect thereto, except that BioSante Wyoming shall pay all expenses of the Constituent Corporations incurred in connection with the Merger. - 3.5 COUNTERPARTS.
+In order to facilitate the filing and recording of this Plan of Merger, the same may be executed in any number of counterparts, each of which shall be deemed to be an original.

-IN WITNESS WHEREOF, the Merger Agreement, having first been duly approved by the Boards of Directors of BioSante Wyoming and BioSante Delaware, is hereby executed on behalf of each of such corporations and attested by their respective officers thereunto duly authorized.
+IN WITNESS WHEREOF, this Plan of Merger, having first been duly approved by the Boards of Directors of BioSante Wyoming and BioSante Delaware, is hereby executed on behalf of each of such corporations and attested by their respective officers thereunto duly authorized.